-Additionally, the practice of seed cycling is a great way to naturally balance hormones and improve ovulation quality.
+Additionally, the practice of seed cycling is a great way to naturally balance hormones and improve ovulation health.
 Seed cycling involves eating certain seeds during certain phases of your cycle to promote hormone balance.
 During your follicular phase, flax and pumpkin seeds help promote estrogen production, while sesame and sunflower seeds promote progesterone production during the luteal phase.

-Many vitamins contain micronutrients that can help improve ovulation quality, such as B vitamins (including 1, 2, 3, 5, 6, and 12), vitamin D, vitamin E, folate, magnesium, zinc, and copper.
+Many vitamins contain micronutrients that can help improve ovulation health, such as B vitamins (including 1, 2, 3, 5, 6, and 12), vitamin D, vitamin E, folate, magnesium, zinc, and copper.
 If you have specific questions about which vitamins you should be taking, we recommend consulting your doctor.